-First production from Galapagos (Isabela, Santa Cruz, and Santiago) was achieved in 2012 with initial production rates exceeding expectations.
+First production from Galapagos (Isabela, Santa Cruz, and Santiago) was achieved in 2012.
 Additional recovery potential and multiple follow-on opportunities increase Galapagos total resource potential to 250 MMBoe, gross.

 Gunflint, a 2008 discovery and Big Bend, a 2012 discovery, were sanctioned in 2013 and will provide the next leg of production growth for our deepwater Gulf of Mexico business.
 Big Bend, as part of the Rio Grande complex, will initially be a 1-well tieback with first production estimated in late 2015.
 Successes at Troubadour and Dantzler increase gross discovered resources of Rio Grande to 140 to 240 MMBoe.
-Dantzler is planned as a two-well tie-back, utilizing Big Bend infrastructure, with initial startup in 2016.
+Dantzler is planned as a two-well tie-back, utilizing Big Bend infrastructure, with initial startup by year-end 2015.
 Gunflint is planned to be a 2-well tieback to come online in mid-2016.
-Combined, these fields are planned to double the Company's deepwater Gulf of Mexico production over the next four to five years.
+Combined, these fields are planned to double the Company's deepwater Gulf of Mexico production in 2016.

-With an unrisked exploration inventory of over 3 billion barrels of oil equivalent gross, we maintain a multi-year inventory of prospects focused on subsalt Miocene and proven amplitude plays.
+We maintain a multi-year inventory of exploration prospects focused on subsalt Miocene and proven amplitude plays.
 Multiple new prospects are targeted annually.
 In 2014, we announced a discovery at the Katmai exploration prospect which provides another major project development for the Company.